 Based on the way that e-commerce has grown, it’s safe to say that consumers love the convenience of being able to shop online.

-As mobile technology continues to gain popularity, more consumers are expected to shift toward online shopping, with e-commerce sales forecast to hit $684 billion by 2020.
+As mobile technology continues to gain popularity, more consumers are expected to shift toward online shopping using mobile devices (or m-commerce for short).
+And already we’ve seen growth in this space, with global mcommerce sales in 2021 hitting $359.32 billion, and that figure is predicted to rise to more than $728 billion by 2025.

 So it seems now is an opportune time to launch and push to grow an online retail business, especially given the tools and resources entrepreneurs now have available to them – many of which didn’t exist ten years ago.